MingcheL1/Powershell-Customization/README.md

-# StarDev, a customized powershell terminal by Mingche
+# Starshell, a customized powershell terminal by Mingche
 My customization of my powershell terminal

 # Getting Started